Workplace Accessibility: How to Create An Accessible & Inclusive Organization

 • Get creative and incorporate improv to help your team explore new ways of understanding accessibility and inclusion.

-In 2021, the US Bureau of Labor and Statistics reported that 61 million adults have a disability – and 19.1% of those individuals were employed.
-That’s close to 12 million employees who deserve accessibility so that they can perform their best.
+In 2023, the US Bureau of Labor and Statistics reported that 13% of the population have a disability – and 22.5% of those individuals were employed.
+That’s millions of employees who deserve accessibility so that they can perform their best.

-Giving your entire team access to diversity and inclusion programs is an effective way to reinforce that creating and maintaining an accessible and inclusive workplace is a team effort.
+Giving your entire team access to diversity and inclusion programs is an effective way to reinforce accessibility in the workplace.

 Team Contributor